-Pursuant to Article XV, 2 b), the Secretariat has consulted intergovernmental bodies with a role in fisheries management, including the Food and Agriculture Organization of the United Nations (FAO), with a view to obtaining scientific data these bodies may be able to provide and to ensure co-ordination with any conservation measures enforced by such bodies.
-In line with the 2006 Memorandum of Understanding between CITES and FAO, FAO has convened an Expert Panel to review CITES marine species listings proposals.
+Pursuant to Article XV, 2 b), the Secretariat is in the process of consulting intergovernmental bodies with a role in fisheries management, including the Food and Agriculture Organization of the United Nations (FAO), with a view to obtaining scientific data these bodies may be able to provide and to ensure co-ordination with any conservation measures enforced by such bodies.
+In line with the 2006 Memorandum of Understanding between CITES and FAO, FAO has convened an Expert Panel to review CITES marine species listings proposals, the report of which has recently become available.
+This current provisional assessment by the Secretariat has not incorporated the information contained in the Expert Panel report, but the final assessment will do so.